W-transforms: Uniformity-preserving transformations and induced dependence structures: W-transformed copulas

+We now turn our attention to homogeneous W-transformed copulas, and study their tail dependence coefficients.
 As we have seen in Example~\ref{eg:w:trans:volume}, the tails of the W-transformed copula depends on the centre volume of $C$ in general, but how $C$ behaves in the centre is indeterminate.
 We therefore turn to v-transforms and the v-transformed copula to derive the upper tail dependence coefficient $\lambda_{\text{u}}$.
 However, we are not able to do so for the lower tail dependence coefficient $\lambda_{\text{l}}$, for the lower tail of $C_{\mathcal{V}}$ depends on the centre of $C$.

 \begin{proposition}[Upper tail dependence for $C_{\mathcal{V}}$] Let $C$ be a copula with tail dependence coefficients $\lambda_{\text{l}}, \lambda_{\text{u}}$, and let $\mathcal{V}$ be a v-transform with change point $\delta$.
 In terms of the $j$th piece $\mathcal{V}_{|k}$, $k=1,2$, of $\mathcal{V}$, the upper tail dependence coefficient $\lambda_{\text{u}}^{C_\mathcal{V}}$ of the homogeneous v-transformed copula is